APTrust/dart/DevelopingDart.md

 1. Clone the DART Runner repo from https://github.com/APTrust/dart-runner
 1. Check the [go.mod](https://github.com/APTrust/dart/blob/master/go.mod) files of both projects and be sure you're running a compatible version of Go.
 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) or a similar container engine.
 This is required for interactive tests.
-1. Install a recent version of Ruby (3+) to run test scripts.
-(We hope to move to BASH someday, to get rid of this dependency.)

 After completing these steps, run the following to ensure everything works:

 1. Start Docker Desktop, as this is required for testing.
-1. Change into the dart-runner directory and run `./scripts/run.rb tests`
+1. Change into the dart-runner directory and run `./scripts/run.sh tests`
-1. Change into the dart directory and run `./scripts/test.rb`
+1. Change into the dart directory and run `./scripts/run.sh tests`

 Running the tests should retrieve all of the Go dependencies.
 If tests pass, you're ready to start developing.
 Most test errors are due to Docker containers not starting.
 Check the output messages for messages about Docker containers, and be sure that Docker Desktop is running.